accessibilitywars/zaw2/content/builds/condi-weaver.md

 I understand the RNG with using Glyph of Lesser Elementals in a demo, which is why I have decided not to precast it.
 This means that I am able to show off the full rotation and build without inflating the final damage number.
 I choose to leave it in because I have seen many players who don't read and just use Glyph of Elemental Power during the actual fights.

 ## Video

+Damage is outdated, pending new video, but rotation is still the same.

 {{ youtube(id="fmIY5GpklGA") }}